 Apply anyway.
 If you'd otherwise qualify, we'll cover a new PFAS panel through Relentless Health as part of intake.
 That becomes your baseline.

-Same rules apply: adult, serum PFOS at or above 4 ng/mL, no active GI conditions, no current bile-acid binder use.
-If they meet the criteria, send them to apply.
+Same rules apply: an adult with either elevated PFOS or a strong AFFF / PFAS-community exposure history, no active GI conditions, and no current bile-acid binder use.
+If that's them, send them to apply.

 We want you to know exactly what you're signing up for.
-This is a discovery cohort, meaning a small, structured study designed to generate signal and tolerability data ahead of a larger trial.
-Honesty about scope is part of the deal.
+This is a discovery cohort: a small, structured study meant to gather early signal and tolerability data before a larger trial.
+We'd rather be upfront about what it can and can't tell us.

 The screener checks eligibility, asks about commitment and any GI conditions, and collects your contact details.
 If you qualify, you'll be invited to book a fifteen-minute intake call to walk through consent and finalize enrollment.